 Recessions usually follow bear markets, and we’re in a bear market.
 For those who don’t know, a bear market is just a 20% decline from all-time highs.

 Another vital factor in this definition is the duration of the downturn.
 One popular rule of thumb is that two consecutive quarters of decline in a country’s Gross Domestic Product (GDP) constitute a recession.
-Simply put, six months or more of falling GDP; means that the economy is not growing and shrinking.
+But, six months or more of falling GDP; means the economy is not growing and shrinking.

 Many schools of thought can agree on one thing: A recession is a significant, widespread, and prolonged downturn in economic activity.